 - Authorizing, Implemented, or Interpreted Law

-A. The Board may consider an application for a pardon from any individual who has been convicted of an offense in the state of Utah, after the applicant has exhausted all judicial remedies, including expungement, in an effort to ameliorate the effects of the conviction.
-The Board generally will accept and consider a pardon application only after at least five years has passed since the sentence for the conviction has been terminated or expired.
+2.(a) The Board may consider an application for a pardon from any individual who has been convicted of an offense in the state of Utah, after the applicant has exhausted all judicial remedies, including expungement, in an effort to ameliorate the effects of the conviction.